 - If the current asset has no related assets, this tab will not appear.

-- Click on an item row to navigate to the asset's detail view.
+- Click on a row to launch the related asset's detail view.

 Usage